toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

  * Take advantage of per service <strong>stats</strong>!
 Add stats dynamically, within the service and then do GET on the /stats utility service, which listens on all INSTRUMENTED service instances
  * take advantage of the /core/management/process-log service, to see the logs, through HTTP
  * Use standard java logging through the JavaService.logXXXX() methods, or insert logs on one of the logging services so you can query any log event
  * Always have tests that run within a single machine, but using mocks and multiple instances of service hosts, simulate multi machine deployments.
-Take advantage of the fact DCP can run 100s of hosts in one machine, with many services (millions each), all independent of each other.
+Take advantage of the fact Xenon can run 100s of hosts in one machine, with many services (millions each), all independent of each other.

 ## Clients
-DCP uses JSON and HTTP which means the web browser and curl are useful tools to interact with running services.
+Xenon uses JSON and HTTP which means the web browser and curl are useful tools to interact with running services.

-## Starting a DCP host
+## Starting a Xenon host

 The default host can be started as follows.
 Navigate to the dcp-host directory